sumwale/ybox/README.md

 The one prominent missing thing is systemd which is not enabled deliberately since it requires highly elevated privileges.
 It is strongly recommended not to try and somehow enable systemd in the containers lest it will bypass most of the security provided by a container environment.
-Instead you should just start any daemons the normal way as required.
+Instead, you should just start any daemons the normal way as required.
 You will also need to ensure that the daemons don't try and use journald for the logging, rather use the normal /var/log based logging.
 Overall these containers are not meant for running system daemons and similar low level utilities which should be the job of your host system.